 4. The Ochre of Roussillon

 In the south of France, in Provence, there is the Luberon Valley, in the center of which lies the town of Roussillon with red, yellow, pink, and orange houses.
 From all sides, it is surrounded by red cliffs, which arose in the 18th century, when there was the largest ocher canyon in Europe.
+This is an unusual valley, which is an open-air art gallery.
+Moreover, the Ochre of Roussillon is also home to a giant wine cellar where you can taste locally produced wines.

 Moreover, in the 20th century, the quarry turned into an ocher reserve with a 40-minute walking route through the outwardly Martian landscapes.
 We advise you to come to the canyon in the morning or sunset when the ocher shines in hundreds of shades.
 If you want to relish the French Countryside, visiting the Ochre of Roussillon is worth your time and money.